stevearc/barbar.nvim/README.md

   <b>Tabs, as understood by any other editor.</b>
 </p>

-`barbar.nvim` is a tabline plugin with re-orderable, auto-sizing, clickable tabs, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
+`barbar.nvim` is a tabline plugin with re-orderable, auto-sizing, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
 Plus the tab names are made unique when two filenames match.

 In jump-to-buffer mode, tabs display a target letter instead of their icon.
 Jump to any buffer by simply typing their target letter.
 Even better, the target letter